Demi-urge/menace_sandbox/docs/self_test_service.md

 When launched from `sandbox_runner`, set `SANDBOX_RECURSIVE_ORPHANS=1` to achieve the same behaviour.
 Passing modules are added to `module_map.json` and simple one-step workflows are generated automatically on the next run.
+If a discovered module fits an existing workflow group, the sandbox tries to merge it into those flows automatically.

 ## Automatic Orphan Detection